learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 ## Domain

-There are two models in the domain: Power and Heroine.
+There are three models in the domain: Power, Heroine, and a join model HeroinePower.

-Each Heroine has one power.
-Many Heroines can have the same Power.
+Each Heroine can have multiple powers.
+Powers can belong to multiple Heroines.

 ## What You Already Have